Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The most difficult thing is the decision to act, the rest is merely tenacity.
-The fears are paper tigers."
+> "One of the advantages of being disorganized is that one is always having surprising discoveries."
-> — **Amelia Earhart**
+> — **A.A.
+Milne**

 ---